Little Italy, Chicago: Late twentieth century

 Little Italy used to encompass a much bigger area, but the construction of the university decimated the neighborhood.
 Many of the residents in the area were against the idea.
 Florence Scala, Chicago's legendary Taylor Street activist and longtime Hull House cohort, blamed the board of directors of Hull House for betraying the thriving, vibrant, tight knit neighborhood.
 Scala accused them of encouraging Daley to go ahead and destroy the neighborhood.
 In 1963, the trustees of Hull-House accepted an offer of $875,000 for the settlement building.
 Jessie Binford and Scala took the case to the Supreme Court.
 The court found in favor of the university and the settlement was closed on March 28, 1963.

 Some speculated the reason Daley chose Little Italy as the location for the university was payback, he was unhappy with the area politically and was moving UIC there to break up the Italian neighborhood and their power base.
 However, the area had voted overwhelmingly in favor of Daley.
 Following World War II, several developments hindered the cohesion of the community.
-The construction of the Eisenhower Expressway and the University of Illinois at Chicago Medical district forced many to move.
+The construction of the Eisenhower Expressway and the University of Illinois Chicago Medical district forced many to move.
 The establishment of the Circle Campus of UIC in the 1960s by Mayor Richard J. Daley further dispersed the community.
 During the construction of the 100 acre UIC campus, 200 businesses and 800 homes were bulldozed in Little Italy, with 5,000 residents displaced.

 Public housing redevelopment

 University Village was formerly home to several Chicago Housing Authority (CHA) public housing developments.
 These were grouped under the acronym ABLA.
 Those developments were: the Jane Addams Homes (first public housing development in Chicago), Grace Abbott Homes, Robert Brooks Homes, Robert Brooks Extension, and Loomis Courts.
 Most of ABLA razed by the CHA as part of the CHA's Plan for Transformation, a program of demolition and redevelopment as mixed-income housing.

 ABLA was demolished in stages in the early 2000s. and is currently being redeveloped as townhouses and condominiums under the name Roosevelt Square.
-The developer has received $9.7 million from the Roosevelt/Racine Tax Increment Financing District.
+The developer, The Related Companies, has received $9.7 million from the Roosevelt/Racine Tax Increment Financing District.